HOW AMERICA GATHERS · THANKSGIVING

 Jerk has a history

-Because jerk isn't a flavor you reach for.
-It's a survival technology with a three-hundred-year memory.
+Jerk is a survival technology with a three-hundred-year memory.

 Rice and peas, macaroni pie

-The bird sets the tone; the sides name the islands.
+The bird sets the tone.
+The sides name the islands.

 The newest table